tamersp25/docs/docs/glossary.md

 > A query language for APIs and a runtime for fulfilling those queries with your existing data.

 #### Ingestion
-> Refers to bringing external data into the Veritone platform where it can be processed. **Ingestion Engines**, also referred to as [Adapters](#adapters), are engines that ingest data.
+> Refers to bringing external data into the Veritone platform where it can be processed.
+[Adapters](#adapter) are docker containers that ingest data into aiWARE.
 Data may be in the form of a file or stream.

 #### Job
 > A discrete process or task running on an engine.